jeremybytes/csharp-interfaces-resources/README.md

 # "C# Interfaces" Resources
 This repository contains sample code and additional resources for the "C# Interfaces" course by Jeremy Clark on Pluralsight.
-The examples use .NET 5.0.
-Updated sample code will be posted after .NET 6 is released.
+The examples in the course use .NET 5.0.
+Updated samples using .NET 6.0 are available in this repository.

 ## Code Samples
 The code samples are in folders starting with the environment (net50), followed by the course module (module1).
 From there, the "before" and "after" folders contain the code at the beginning of the demo and the code at the end of the demo, respectively.